CQZYQ1994/markdown-cv/index.md

 * Tool for supporting Microservice Development

 ## Education

-`2017 - now` Nanjing University of Aeronautics and Astronautics M.A , in Computer Technology
+`2017 - now`
+__Nanjing University of Aeronautics and Astronautics, China__

+- M.A , in Computer Technology

+`2013 - 2017`
-`2013-2017` Xi\`an University of Posts & Telecommunications
+__Xi\`an University of Posts & Telecommunications, China__

-B.A in Computer Science and Technology, concentartion in software development
+- B.A in Computer Science and Technology, concentartion in software development